openownership/bods-dev-handbook/style_guide.md

 Technical diagrams often require representations of statements.
 For this:
 - place a rectangle to the right of the icon or ownership line the statement relates to with background colour #efefefff (light grey 2 in Google Draw) and a black outline
 - the type of statement should be written directly above the rectangle
-- inside the box include only the essential key:value pairs for the point you are illustation
+- inside the box include only the essential key:value pairs for the point you are illustrating

 Font choice:
 - use Arial for all text in diagrams